moritzhutteneder/Bank_Customer_Churn_Prediction_using_AWS/README.md

 - **Model Deployment:** Deploy the trained model using AWS SageMaker for real-time predictions.
 - **Monitoring and Refinement:** Continuously monitor model performance and update as needed.

+## How to Use
+1. **AWS Notebook:** Run the code in the provided Jupyter Notebook on AWS.
+2. **Data Connection:** The notebook connects to AWS S3 buckets where the data is stored.
+3. **Data Exploration:** Explore and visualize customer data.
+4. **Model Training:** Train the churn prediction model using the provided data.
+5. **Prediction:** Use the trained model to predict customer churn.

 **Results and Evaluation:**
 - **Accuracy:** The model effectively classifies churn and non-churn cases.
 - **Precision:** High precision indicates reliable churn predictions.